buddy-tech/Simple_Sniffer/README.md

 # Simple Sniffer

-A very simple and useless package sniffer which created by python, just for learning.
+A very simple and useless packet sniffer which created by python, just for learning.

 Reference: https://github.com/buckyroberts/Python-Packet-Sniffer